Nidoskull/LalifeTeam-Origins/elf-origin/README.txt

 + probably more once i think of anything at all
 ideas:
+== nerfs if you kill stuff:
+	- hostiles -5
+	- sentient hostiles -15
+	- passives -20
+	- sentient passives & zillagers -35
+	- bosses -50
+	- players -100

+== if in range of an active jukebox get powerful regen & resistance? the question is what the range should be lol

+other ideas:
 phasing through leaves
-== nerfs if you kill stuff:
-	- hostiles slight nerf
-	-
-quicker draw speed for bows (BIG maybe. like it fits thematically but sir your bow powers) == if in range of an active jukebox get powerful regen & resistance? misty step? other magic? i could theoretically reuse the hypnosis effect from the vampire...

-i need nerfs :/
+misty step? other magic? i could theoretically reuse the hypnosis effect from the vampire... quicker draw speed for bows (BIG maybe. like it fits thematically but sir your bow powers) i need nerfs :/